Elmer Larson - Hanna Carpenter

 More at: Union Pacific Coal Company's No. 2 Underground Mine at Hanna, Wyoming

-1906: The blueprint above show the details for a new Dump/Tipple built for the No. 2 mine.
-The old [original] Dump pictured below ran west to east.
-The new dump ran north to south.
+The blueprint above shows the 1906 details for a new dump to be built for the Union Pacific Coal Company's Hanna No. 2 mine.
+The original dump built in 1889 is pictured below in the background.
+The dump appears to have a ramp running west to east.
+The new dump ramp ran north to south.

 Union Pacific Coal Company No. 4 Mine in Hanna

 One of the places Elmer appears to have been in 1900 was Cumberland, Wyoming.
 A coal camp in southern Wyoming.
 Cumberland, Wyoming is located about 15 miles south of Kemmerer on the Uinta County line.
 It was originally called "Camp Muddy."
 It consisted of four camps, Cumberland No. 1, Cumberland No. 2, South Cumberland, and Cumberland Gap.
 It was a coal camp much like Hanna.
 It was wholly owned by the Union Pacific Coal Company.